Proximal Methods for Sparse Optimal Scoring and Discriminant Analysis: Proximal Methods for Updating

-for any \(t \ge 1\). \end{theorem}
+for any $i \ge 1$. \end{theorem}

-As an immediate consequence of Theorem~\ref{thm : prox convergence}, the sequence of iterates generated by Algorithm~\ref{alg: pg} converges to the unique minimizer of \eqref{eq: b prob} if the penalty parameter \(\bs\Omega\) is chosen to be positive definite.
-Indeed, in this case, the sequence of iterates $\{\bs\beta^t\}$ converges to a solution with optimal value; since strongly convex functions have unique minimizers, $\{\bs\beta^t\}$ must converge to $\bb^*$.
-If we choose \(\bs\Omega\) to be positive semidefinite, then any limit point of the sequence of iterates generated by Algorithm~\ref{alg: pg} is a minimizer of \eqref{eq: b prob}; we will see that using such a matrix may have attractive computational advantages despite this loss of uniqueness.
+Note that Theorem~\ref{thm : prox convergence} implies that Algorithm~\ref{alg: pg} and Algorithm~\ref{alg: pgbt} yield $\epsilon$-suboptimal solutions for~\eqref{eq: b prob} within $\O(1/\epsilon)$ iterations.
+Here, we say that a vector $\tilde\bb$ is $\epsilon$-suboptimal for~\eqref{eq: b prob} if $F(\tilde\bb) - F(\bb^*) \le \epsilon$, for each $\epsilon > 0$.
+It is known that ISTA converges \emph{linearly} when the objective function $F$ is strongly convex (see~\cite[Chapter~10]{beck2017first}).
+We will see that the strong convexity of the objective of~\eqref{eq: prob} depends on the structure of the regularization term $\bs{\Omega}$.
+When $\bs{\Omega}$ is full rank, then $F$ is strongly convex.
+Therefore, the sequence of iterates generated by Algorithm~\ref{alg: pg} converges to the unique minimizer of \eqref{eq: b prob} if the penalty parameter $\bs\Omega$ is chosen to be positive definite.
+If we choose $\bs\Omega$ to be positive semidefinite but not full rank, then $F$ may not be strongly convex.
+In this case, Theorem~\ref{thm : prox convergence} establishes that the sequence of iterates generated by Algorithm~\ref{alg: pg} converges sublinearly to the minimum value of \eqref{eq: b prob} and any limit point of this sequence is a minimizer of \eqref{eq: b prob}.
+We will see that using such a matrix may have attractive computational advantages despite this loss of uniqueness.

-It is reasonably easy to see that the quadratic term of \(F\) is differentiable and has Lipschitz continuous gradient with constant \(L= \|\A\|\); this is the significance of the \(\|\A\|\) term in~\eqref{eq: prox conv}.
-In order to ensure convergence in our proximal gradient method, we need to estimate \(\|\A\|\) to choose a sufficiently small step size \(\alpha\).
-Computing this Lipschitz constant may be prohibitively expensive for large $p$; one can typically calculate $\|\A\|$ to arbitrary precision using variants of the Power Method (see \citet[Sections~7.3.1, 8.2]{gv}) at a cost of $\O(p^2 \log p)$ floating point operations.
+It is reasonably easy to see that the quadratic term of $F$ in \eqref{eq: prox fxn} is differentiable and has Lipschitz continuous gradient with constant $L= \|\A\|$; this is the significance of the $\|\A\|$ term in~\eqref{eq: prox conv}.
+In order to ensure convergence in our proximal gradient method, we need to estimate $\|\A\|$ to choose a sufficiently small step size $\alpha$.
+Computing this Lipschitz constant may be prohibitively expensive for large $p$; one can typically calculate $\|\A\|$ to arbitrary precision using variants of the Power Method (see \cite[Sections~7.3.1, 8.2]{gv}) at a cost of $\O(p^2 \log p)$ floating point operations.
 Instead, we could use an upper bound $\tilde L \ge L$ to compute our constant step size $\alpha = 1/\tilde L \le 1/L$.
 For example, when $\bs \Omega$ is a diagonal matrix, we estimate $\|\bs A\|$ by